How to Deal with Difficult Employees as a New Manager

 The best way to engage team members in their work is to remind them of its importance.

-When team members realize the impact their work makes, they are happy to ensure their work is done to the best of their ability because it becomes something for them to be proud of.
+When team members realize the impact their work makes, they are happy to ensure their work is done to the best of their ability because it becomes something to be proud of.

 How to Coach a Negative Employee